nissymori/mahjax/docs/mahjong-basics.md

-# Mahjong Basics for Non-Kanji Readers
+# Mahjong Basics

-This page is a short introduction to Japanese riichi mahjong for readers who do not read kanji.
+This page is a short introduction to Japanese riichi mahjong for newcomers.
 MahJax ships with two tile sets:

 - `ja`: the original tile faces